mxvwrt/genproxy/README.md

 # genproxy
-Tools For automatic generate openclash proxy-providers generator with python
+is a tool to automatically generate an OpenClash proxy-provider generator with input "," or from a file with the Python programming language